325251 VO Comparative public law

 The final exam will be written.
 Grades are related to the quality of legal reasoning and not to the quantity of information exhibited.

 A. W. Heringa, Constitutions Compared.
-An Introduction to Comparative Constitutional Law, Intersentia, 5th edition, 2019.
+An Introduction to Comparative Constitution al Law, Intersentia, 4th edition, 2016.

 The outlines of classes and further basic reading materials in English will be made available on the web.